 These Green Homes Network members are also part of the SuperHomes Network, and are happy to show visitors how they achieved a carbon footprint reduction of 74%, while still running the property as a B&B!
 The home itself is impressive as well as green, and is worth a look to see how an older home benefits from solar PV, biomass, super-insulation and a whole host of other measures.

 The Sweetlands' 1950’s bungalow was draughty and expensive to heat, the concrete floors were starting to disintegrate and the metal windows needed to be replaced.
 Rather than renovate the house they were inspired to demolish it and build a zero-carbon Passive House in its place.
 The result?
 A beautiful modern home with a range of green tech that will inspire you!

-Go through the keyhole into this rural property to see a ground source heat pump, wind turbine and solar PV and solar thermal heating in action.
-Speak directly with the home owner Mr Helme to hear first-hand about his experience and actual savings made - and meet Home Energy Scotland advisors in person for advice and information about renewable technologies or heating your home.
+This rural property features a ground source heat pump, wind turbine and solar PV and solar thermal heating in action.
+Speak directly with the home owner Mr Helme to hear first-hand about his experience and actual savings made.